una/una.github.io/_posts/2014-10-21-keyboard-ninja.md

 header-bg: http://unakravets.com/temp/keyboard-ninja-ex.jpg
 ---

 The keyboard, where our hands are placed most of the time (as developers), is the fastest navigation method by default.
 I always think devs look so slick and badass when navigating their systems without touching their trackpad/mouse.
-They're like little ninjas -- slick, fast and know how to move with ease.
+They're like little ninjas &mdash; slick, fast and know how to move with ease.

 If you're not convinced yet, let's break it down: